kendrickngo2000/scout/notes.md

 ## tues, march 11
 + starting to fix spotipy oauth
     - first by changing localhost from 8000 to streamlit's 8501
++ remember that when deploying, you need to change localhost to a public url